vladvaz/Vite-module-federation-with-vue/README.md

 npm run build
 ```

-After each build is created, you can server each module with the command:
+After each build is created, you can serve each module with the command:

 ```sh
 npm run preview